Last Updated: October 12, 2020

 But if some Butterball Stuffed Turkeys make their way there, well… I don’t think anyone will complain!

 May Butterball help you drop complicated Thanksgivings cold turkey,

-*Note: It may happen sooner than later, to be honest, as my Mom’s insinuated that either of her soon to be two daughter-in-laws are free to take up the mantle and host… but they’ve both yet to insist on taking her up on the offer.
+*Note: It may happen sooner than later, to be honest—my Mom’s insinuated that either of her daughters-in-law can take up the mantle and host… but neither’s in a rush to take up her offer. 😂

-Disclaimer: While compensated for this post, honesty’s always my best policy, and this turkey would’ve gone amazingly were my pan not so shiny!
+Disclaimer: While compensated for this post, honesty’s always my best policy, and this turkey would’ve been amazing were my pan not so shiny!
 But don’t let that deter you — Butterball’s a brand I’m standing behind, with turkey that’ll take you from zero to hero with even the peskiest palates!